Frequently Asked Questions (FAQs)

 Do you welcome volunteers?

-Absolutely!
-While we do not require parents to volunteer hours, we depend on them for many of the activities we offer.
-It is important to us that families know one another and grow close to each other and to their Savior.
+While we do not require volunteer hours of parents, we depend on them for many of the activities we offer.
+It is important to us that our families know one another, and grow close to each other and to their Savior.
+Volunteering is a great opportunity to get to know other parents.

 Do you require student uniforms?